ARCHER2-HPC/archer2-fortran-inter/section-2.03/README.md

   s = sphere_t(rho, x, radius)
 ```
 The order for the components in the structure constructor is the base
-type components first, and then the extended type compoments second.
+type components first, and then the extended type components second.
-The components of each type alos appear in the order that they have
+The components of each type also appear in the order that they have
 been declared.

 The order can be adjusted with the use of keywords, e.g.:
 ```
   s = sphere_t(a = radius, rho = rho, x = x)
 ```
-We may also use the base type as a component of the structure contructor
+We may also use the base type as a component of the structure constructor
 ```
   type (object_t) :: obj
   type (sphere_t) :: s